 Our world-class faculty maintains a rigorous critical and creative environment where individual artists can succeed on their own terms.
 They empower students to create and sustain generative practices that value their own experience and challenge received notions of success.

-During the semester, students return to their home studios where they work with an Artist-Mentor from their local community.
+During the semester, students return to their home studios where they work with an Artist-Mentor from our expansive list of national and international artists.
 Students form lasting professional relationships with artists in their own region while determining their own educational values and professional expectations.
 Students also receive academic guidance from their faculty advisors on their visual culture research project.

 Using the mediums and method of their choosing, students design projects that will challenge them to meet new artistic goals.
 They engage in critical dialogue with their mentors and strive to effectively integrate form and content.